diekhans/gencode-backmap/README.md

 - Obtain and compile the libraries and command line utilities for the kent library:
   - http://genome-source.cse.ucsc.edu/gitweb/?p=kent.git;a=blob;f=src/product/README.building.source

 - Edit `config.mk` to set the following variables
   - `KENTDIR` - point to kent/src directory
   - `SAMTABIXDIR` - if browser library is compiled with samtabix support, this is used to find the library.
 - Compile code with `make` and turn tests with `make test`
 - There is no install step, use directly from the bin directory

+### Version numbering
+- The file `src/version.h.in` contains the version number.
+It should be update when doing a new release.
+The git sha1 hash of the commit is also added to this file.
+Be sure to do a make clean before doing a final build to get this file rebuild before a release.

+- A tag is created in the form v1.0_rel on master.
+Due to the limited number of users of the code, release branches are not created.